Skip navigation EPAM

 Before EPAM, I was one of the founders of a local software engineering company, one of the top ones in Georgia.
 And when EPAM approached us to acquire our company, we decided it was the right opportunity.

-The size difference between EPAM and our Georgian company was significant.
-It was easy for us to imagine that such a large company would involve excessive bureaucracy, and nobody would pay attention to a simple engineer.
-However, we saw the opposite.
-EPAM is a people-oriented company with open and transparent communication where employees feel valued and part of the team.
-As a result, everyone has an opportunity to grow, contribute and change things around.
+The size difference between EPAM and our Georgian company was significant, but we saw that EPAM is a people-oriented company with open and transparent communication where employees feel valued and part of the team.
+As a result, everyone has an opportunity to grow, contribute and change things in their projects and their work.
 What’s more, EPAM provides multiple online and offline activities uniting people around their professional interests and hobbies.

 It was evident that Georgia would significantly grow as a location for software engineering with EPAM.
 It would be not a small step, but a jump!
 Therefore, our company decided to unite efforts.